By Chris Treble

 She won the seat in the Nov.
 5 general election, receiving over 45% of the 17,000 votes cast for Area 3, which encompasses the southwest section of the city and includes SAC’s Digital Media Center.
 The area was previously held by Board President Sal Tinajero, who chose not to run for reelection this year.

 While these initiatives reflect her current focus on advancing educational access, they come after a successful recall effort removed her from city council in 2020.
-The recall was led by a now discredited former chief of police who was later found in a 2022 court to have used political pressure to silence his critics.
+The recall was led by a now discredited former union president who was later found in a 2022 court to have used political pressure to silence his critics.

-“the city of Santa Ana deserves better.” wrote then Police Chief and Santa Ana Police Officers Association (SAPOA) union president Gerry Serrano in an opinion piece in Voice of OC citing that over 16,000 residents signed a recall petition.
+“the city of Santa Ana deserves better.” wrote then Santa Ana Police Officers Association (SAPOA) union president Gerry Serrano in an opinion piece in Voice of OC citing that over 16,000 residents signed a recall petition.

 The recall against Iglesias was on the grounds that she had acted against the needs of the community specifically, for opposing the funding of affordable housing plans, after-school programs and a community center.
 However, the core of the complaints were Iglesias’ opposition to the Santa Ana police department.
 Serrano’s arguments repeatedly returned to her comments about the police officers association and that she posted a video advocating the defunding of the Santa Ana Police Department.